UI-Research/mobility-from-poverty/README.md

 * We will construct a detailed data dictionary for users of the data.
 * Be sure to include information about the format of your metrics in the metric-specific READMEs.
 Completed metrics will be added to the [variables table](#variables) in this README.

+### Subgroups File Structure

+A new database with one observation per subgroup per county per year, so that metric values for subgroups are rows.
+This database will be in a long format.
+For example, if there are four subgroups then there should be 3,142x4 = 12,568 observations per year.
+This may seem foreign to some Stata and SAS programmers but it has several advantages.

+1. It limits the challenges in standardization of naming conventions and the number of variables.
+For example, imagine adding four subgroups in a wide format.
+This would mean adding four variables, four lower bounds, four upper bounds, and four quality metrics.
+In addition to being unwieldy, it would result in burdensome variable names (e.g. `share_debt_coll_nonhispanic_white_quality1).
+2. This format is [tidy](https://www.jstatsoft.org/article/view/v059i10) (Wickham, 2014) and has many appealing features for data analysis.
+3. The format will transfer better into the county-level data sheets we will need to produce for communities.

 # Code Standards